nicolehao34/nicolehao34.github.io/_posts/2025-08-26-What-Buddhism-Taught-Me-About-Neuroscience.md

 title: Suffering in Buddhism and Neuroscience
 ---

 Have you ever felt that sharp sting when reality doesn’t match what you hoped for?

 When the job, the grade, or even a conversation turns out differently than you imagined?
-That gap between what we expect and what actually happens doesn’t just disappoint us is called suffering.

-Both Buddhism and modern neuroscience, though separated by centuries and cultures, converge on this truth:
+Turns out both Buddhism and modern neuroscience, though separated by centuries and cultures, converge on this truth about this mismatch:

-> Much of human life unfolds in the tension between expectation and reality.
+> Much of human life unfolds in the tension between expectation and reality, also called, "suffering".

 # "I want things to meet *my* expectations"